dojo/docs/dojox/editor/plugins.rst

 * :ref:`dojox.editor.plugins.FindReplace <dojox/editor/plugins/FindReplace>` -- **STABLE**

   A plugin that adds a find/replace toolbar that can be toggled to appear underneath the main toolbar.
-It provides the capability to find text, replace text, and replace all occurances of some text.
+It provides the capability to find text, replace text, and replace all occurrences of some text.
 It also allows searching backwards from current cursor position as well as matching case.
-This plugin does NOT work on Opera, as it is making use of Browser specific apis, and Opera doesn't provide a mechanism to do native find.
+This plugin does NOT work on Opera, as it is making use of browser specific API's, and Opera doesn't provide a mechanism to do native find.

   **This plugin is updated in Dojo Toolkit 1.6.**